MaynardMiner/MM.Test/README.md

 -HiveOS commands to open new windows to view stats, miner history, real-time data.

 -Coin profit switching.
-(Not recommended on slower rigs/usb)
+Can be used with algorithm profit switching.

 -Algorithm profit switching.